Schwad/Get-Back-To-You/README.md

  2. Need to identify tasks for completion or removal based on that ID number, currently at row number.

  3. Obligatory code cleanup and refining.

+ 4. More robust use of the priority system and possible ranking and ordering.
+Maybe convert to array and sort by [-1]?